IgorCode/i-order-terms/src/readme.txt

 = 1.5.0 =
 * Added check/uncheck all checkbox in options
 = 1.4.0 =
-* Minified css and js assets
+* Minified CSS and JS assets
 * Fixed text domain usage
 = 1.3.1 =
 * Shows taxonomy name next to taxonomy label in plugin settings.
 This should avoid confusion when there are several taxonomies with same label